 These round-the-clock veterinary clinics provide routine health care as well as emergency services.
 Once only available at veterinarian teaching hospitals, 24-hour emergency veterinary clinics are now available in every part of the country.
 In some places, they even have ambulance services to pick up injured or ill pets.

 If you’re near your regular vet, you’ll likely want them to perform any follow-up care your pet might need.
 But when you’re traveling, it’s better if your pet sees the same vet until they’re fully recovered.
-When you call to discuss bringing your pet in, ask whether the emergency vets at the clinic will also provide follow-up care.
+Before driving to their location, call and ask if they’re accepting emergency patients and whether the emergency vets at the clinic will also provide any follow-up care your pet might need.

 Some emergency vets don’t provide any routine health care.
 These facilities often have specialized equipment and only staff emergency vets who treat the most severely injured and ill pets in consultation with their regular veterinarian.
 The pets are then referred back to their regular veterinarian for follow-up care.